Support-Hours: 9 am to 5.30pm GMT

 1. Magic Circle

-The Magic Circle is a small but effective tool, created by founder Joseph Pilates, that’s intended to help practitioners find their center.
+The Magic Circle is a small but effective tool.
+Created by founder Joseph Pilates, the Magic Circule is intended to help practitioners find their center.
 It’s also known as a fitness circle, Pilates ring, or fitness ring, but “magic circle” is the preferred name within Pilates.

 Korin says, “the Magic Circle is a great tool to challenge your regular Reformer workout, we use it in fun variations, such as the Rock n Ring class, Magic Circle Flow, Jumping Magic and Bikini Body Bliss.
 Old favorites feel brand new with the addition of the circle which represents your Powerhouse so that whenever you squeeze it, you feel your center.”

-A magic circle provides muscular feedback and gentle to moderate resistance during a Pilates exercise.
+A magic circle provides muscular feedback and gentle to moderate resistance during Pilates props exercise.
 It is not intended to provide a heavy strength workout.

 Which Magic Circle should I buy?